 Miniwanca's backpacking program at the Trailblazer level is designed to introduce campers to short multiday hiking while living as a low-impact mobile community overnight in the backcountry.
-Hikes will be 2 to 3 days long.
+Hikes will 3 days and 2 nights long.

 Campers will carry all their personal gear, as well as the necessary distributed group gear items (stoves, pots, pans, utensils, tents, tools, and food rations).
 Packs may weigh between 30 and 50 pounds, and leaders will be very intentional about each participant's pack-to-body weight ratio.